lutraconsulting/mergin-docs/www/pages/project-details.md

 - A new window will appear.
 In addition to version and author, you can see:
   - The exact time stamp under **Created**
   - **User Agent** indicates device, operating system and tool used to create the version
-  - If you use Geopackage for your survey, you can see feature added, deleted or updated in a separate table:
+  - If you use GeoPackage for your survey, you can see a summary of features added, deleted or updated for each table (map layer):

   ![history](../images/web/web-history.png)